 Before going there, however, let’s just review the reactions of alcohols we’ve already seen that aren’t explicitly acid base reactions.
 There are really only two.

 Do you notice something that both of these reactants [carbocations and “3 membered ring” intermediates] have in common?
-They’re both extremely reactive.
+They’re both extremely reactive electrophiles.

 Getting alcohols to act as nucleophiles is a little like trying to get pandas to mate in a zoo.
 It only happens if the female (electrophile) is incredibly horny.
-That’s not too often.
+That’s not too often, apparently.
+Note 1.

 As for hydroxyl groups as leaving groups, forget it.
 We’ve seen that in order for a leaving group to leave in SN2 and E2 reactions, it has to be a fairly weak base.
-The hydroxy (HO-) and alkoxy (RO – groups are both fairly strong bases, and therefore poor leaving groups.
+(See post: What Makes A Good Leaving Group).
+The hydroxy (HO-) and alkoxy (RO -) groups are both fairly strong bases, and therefore poor leaving groups.

-The bottom line here is that hydroxyl groups are not particularly reactive nucleophiles or electrophiles, as themselves.
+The bottom line here is that the hydroxyl groups of R–OH are not particularly reactive nucleophiles or electrophiles, as themselves.

 While I am currently unaware of progress on the panda aphrodisiac front, I can tell you that it is actually quite straightforward to make alcohols more reactive.

-Think about those two concepts we’ve explored previously.
+Think about two concepts we’ve explored previously.
 Leaving group ability and nucleophilicity.